mallory/e2ee/draft-e2ee.md

 Concise definition of end-to-end encryption
 -------------------------------------------

-An end-to-end-encryption service provides confidentiality, integrity, and authenticity between end users.
+An end-to-end-encryption service provides confidentiality, integrity, and authenticity between ends.
 Another concise definition already exists for messaging: "End-to-end instant message encryption would conceal communications between one user's instant messaging application through any intermediate devices and servers all the way to the recipient's instant messaging application." {{dkg}}

 Confidentiality is broken if content can be decrypted at any intermediate point.